Mass concentration in a nonlocal model of clonal selection: Proof of the convergence result

-The convergence result can be understood in an appropriate metric on the space of positive Radon measures.
-We apply here the flat metric $\rho_F $, known also as a bounded Lipschitz distance \cite{Neunzert}.
-For completeness of presentation, we provide in Appendix the definition and basic properties of this metric.\\
+The convergence result can be understood in a suitable metric on the space of positive Radon measures.
+We apply here the flat metric $\rho_F $, also known as the bounded Lipschitz distance \cite{Neunzert}.
+For completeness of presentation, the definition and basic properties of this metric are provided in Appendix.\\

-{To estimate the distance between a solution $u(t,x)$ and the stationary measure $c \delta_{\bar x}$, we use the following inequality for the distance of two measures $\mu_1$ and $\mu_2$
+{To estimate the distance between a solution $u_i(t,\cdot)$ and the stationary measure $c_i \delta_{\bar x}$, $i=1,2$, we use the following inequality for the distance of two measures $\mu$ and $\nu$